DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 We’ll also call you on the phone number you give, to ask whether you would like help from a teacher training adviser.

+### If you start teacher training

+If you’re recruited to a teacher training course, your data will also be shared between Apply and Register trainee teachers, which are both delivered by the Department for Education.
+This is so we can register you as a trainee teacher.

+If you’re successfully recruited to a teacher training course, your data will also be shared between Apply and Teaching Vacancies, which are both delivered by the Department for Education.
+This will allow us to contact you so we can provide support as you look for a role upon qualifying as a teacher.
+Sign up to the service is voluntary.

 ### Safeguarding and fraud

 In order to safeguard children and detect fraudulent activity on our services, it may be necessary to share information about you with relevant organisations.